SegoCode/4cget/README.md

 </p>

 ## About
 Easy to use, simply and fast 4chan thread media downloader.
+Simple, easy and functional.

 ## Features